BNasmith/PTForsyth/PTFWorkofChrist.md

 to ours.

-Is this not clear ?
+Is this not clear?
 Christ could make no due

 confession of holiness for us in judgment if
 He were outside Humanity, if He were a third